orionrobots/orionrobots.github.io/_posts/2014-04-09-the-reality-of-repair.md

 Now the reality.
 Even the best electronics guru or repair technician is incapable of this feat with our current electronics.

-YouTube electronics favourites like Dave Jones, Geri Ellsworth and Limor Freid could not do this.
-Geri has just about made a working transistor in her home lab - which is really awesome, and deserves respect.
+YouTube electronics favourites like Dave Jones, Jeri Ellsworth and Limor Freid could not do this.
+Jeri has just about made a working transistor in her home lab - which is really awesome, and deserves respect.
 It also highlights how hard it is to reproduce any of our current technology without the weight of a massive company and fabrication system.

 It takes hours and sometimes days to diagnose a fault on a damaged board.
 The repair could be repairing a joint, bypassing something, but most often it is a part has blown!
 Ouch.